 Rehabilitation

-Take the first step in your path towards Independence.
+Take the next step on your path to independence.

 Loss of vision often brings the loss of ability to do many everyday activities required for independent living and employment.
 As a result, the Carroll Center programs go beyond braille, white canes, and computer skills by providing classes and experiences that build self-confidence, emotional adjustment, and readiness for employment.